Soren Anderson, PhD '08, Associate Professor of Economics, Michigan State University

 "I learned how to be an empiricist at UM.
 Being able to work as a graduate student processing data from the PSID and HRS as it was being collected taught me about the large amount of data that is available to us as researchers.
 Seeing my research portfolio now, you can clearly see the influence of my UM training.
 My early work relied on data from the PSID and HRS.
 My interest in understanding the nature of labor markets was instilled by the UM faculty.
 The use of household data to learn about household behavior is a hallmark of UM students."

-Benjamin Keys, PhD '09, Rowan Family Foundation Associate Professor of Real Estate, Wharton School, University of Pennsylvania
+Benjamin Keys, PhD '09, Rowan Family Foundation Professor of Real Estate and Finance, Wharton School, University of Pennsylvania

 "My experiences at UM shaped the researcher, teacher and faculty member I am today.
 The training I received from my advisors was invaluable in preparing me to conduct academic research and to provide guidance for our Ph.D. students.
 The preparation in applied microeconomics at UM is unparalleled.
 With so many new developments in the world of "big data", and unprecedented access to large data sets from governments and firms, these skills are essential in conducting cutting-edge research.
 You'll find an ever-growing network of alumni to help you with your start as a professional."